 But now that we know all of this, what can be done to create a great last mile delivery experience?

-If you’re a new e-commerce merchant, it’s likely you’ll need a partner to help you with your deliveries.
+If you’re a new eCommerce merchant, it’s likely you’ll need a partner to help you with your international deliveries from end-to-end, especially one that’s flexible enough to meet your needs.
 This is especially true when it comes to cross-border deliveries.
 Covering convenience, transparency and keeping costs low then depends on choosing the right set of shipping partners in Southeast Asia.
 This part will act as a short guide on how you can choose the right partner.
-If you’d like to find out more, you can get the full breakdown here.
+If you’d like to find out more, you can find out more about the B2C shipping process here.